kba/hocr-spec/1.2/spec.md

 Note: When referring to a property `bbox`, this spec uses the notation 'bbox'.

+The <dfn lt="Property Name">name of a property</dfn> must only consist of lowercase letters and numbers.
+Property names must be either from those defined in [[#hocr-props]] or begin with `x_` to denote implementation-specific extensions.

 There are four levels of association between any <a>element</a> to any
 <a>property</a>: